JetBrains/intellij-sdk-docs/tutorials/action_system/working_with_custom_actions.md

 }
 ```

 Parameter `anActionEvent` carries information on the invocation place and data available.
+Note the `update()` method does
+not check to see if a [Navigatable](upsource:///platform/core-api/src/com/intellij/pom/Navigatable.java) object is available
+before enabling `SimplePopDialogAction`.
+This is done for the purposes of demonstration code.

 **Note** This method can be called frequently: for instance, if an action is added to a toolbar, it will be updated twice a second.
 This means that this method is supposed to _work really fast_; no real work should be done at this phase.